spookylukey/django-views-the-right-way/source/detail-view.rst

 This is a problem that is specific to **class based** generic code.
 If you write :ref:`function based generic code <function-based-generic-views>`, the problem doesn't exist, because you don't inherit local variable names.

+We can think of this in terms of the “framework vs library” debate.
+Frameworks impose a structure on your code, a mould that you have to fit into, where your function gets called by the framework.
+In contrast, libraries leave you in control, you choose to call the library functions in the structure you see fit.
+Both have their place, but if we accept the constraints of a framework we should be sure that it is worth it.